suerion/AutomatedWorkcarts/README.md

 ## Permission

-- `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` command.
+- `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` and `aw.resetall` commands.
 - `automatedworkcarts.managetriggers` -- Allows viewing, adding, updating and removing triggers.

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are looking at.
+- `aw.resetall` -- Resets all automated workcarts so they no longer have a conductor.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where you are aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.